lynnfaraday/aresmush.com/_root/tutorials/config/website.md

 ### character_gallery_group and character_gallery_subgroup

 By default, the character gallery page shows characters organized into tabs by Faction and then into sub-groups by Position.
 You can change this by editing the two character gallery settings to be any two groups.
 For example, on BSG:U the gallery was organized by Department then Position.

+### left_sidebar

+If set to true, the sidebar appears on the left instead of the default right.

+### wiki_nav

+You can provide a list of wiki pages to show in the Wiki dropdown menu.
+Just give the page names one by one as a list.
+For example:

+    - Home
+    - Getting Started
+    - Policies